ABOUT | CATEGORIES | Worlds of David Darling | CONTACT

 measuring tape

-A ribbon of cloth, plastic, or metal with linear-measure markings, often in both imperial and metric units.
+A measuring tape is a ribbon of cloth, plastic, or metal with linear-measure markings, often in both imperial and metric units.
 Measuring tapes are available in different lengths.
 The shorter tapes are usually made with a curved cross section, so they are flexible enough to roll up but stay rigid when they are extended.
 When using a long, flat tape, lay it along a surface to keep it from sagging in the middle.

 Steel measuring tapes are usually wound into metal cases.
 A hook at the end of the tape hooks over the object you are measuring.
 The tape may have a lock that holds the blade open and a rewind spring that returns the blade to the case.
 Look for a tape that is easy to read.
 Good-quality tapes have a polyester film bonded to the steel blade to guard against wear.